shariq1989/cookbook/content/recipe/pozole.md

 #### ABOUT THE MEAL

-Authentic Mexican pozole rojo is a rich stew often made with pork, hominy, and a variety of chilis that flavor the broth.
+Authentic Mexican pozole rojo is a rich stew often made with pork, hominy, and a variety of chillies that flavor the broth.
 I hope you enjoy this pozole recipe our family loves.

 #### What main ingredients do I need for this meal?